websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/tags-and-categories/session-property-vocabularies.md

 ![The available options in the session-based Segment corresponds to the Categories in the global Vocabulary.](./session-property-vocabularies/images/02.png)

 You can create a new global Vocabulary or use an existing one.
 To create a new Vocabulary or update the Categories on an existing one, see [Defining Categories and Vocabularies for Content](./defining-categories-and-vocabularies-for-content.md).
 You can use vocabularies with [Public or Internal Visibility](./organizing-content-with-categories-and-tags.md#vocabulary-visibility).
-Session Property Vocabularies only work with with global vocabularies.
+Session Property Vocabularies only work with global vocabularies.

 ```note::
    You can only create and edit global vocabularies in the global Site.